 Thus, it is evident that PTE enter the local food chain and their contents show increased values also in human biological materials.
-Nevertheless, these contents are probably not high enough to be significantly reflected in the health status of the population.
-It seems that various adaptive mechanisms are applied in the population living in the contaminated areas resulting into a gradually developed resistance to increased PTE contents.
+Nevertheless, these contents are probably not high enough to be reflected in the health status of the population.
+It seems that various adaptive mechanisms can apply in the population living in the contaminated areas.
 Even in these contaminated areas it is the overall geochemical background, mainly the contents of macroelements, which might crucially affect the health status of the population (probably much more than the PTE contents).

-In terms of PTE contents and their impact on the population health status we consider low PTE levels in groundwater as the most relevant fact (Table 5).
-Groundwater, which is routinely used for drinking purposes in the observed areas, have relatively low PTE levels and are mostly below the drinking water limits.
+In terms of PTE contents and their impact on the population health status we consider low PTE levels in groundwater as the most relevant fact (Table 4).
+Groundwater, which is routinely used for drinking purposes in the observed areas, has relatively low PTE levels and is mostly below the drinking water limits.

-Thus, we can conclude that the historical areas with recorded PTE contamination in soils, e.g. sediments, but not in groundwater or surface waters used for drinking purposes, represent much lower risk to the health of local people than has been thought about recently.
+Thus, we can conclude that the historical areas with recorded PTE contamination in soils or sediments, but not in groundwater or surface waters used for drinking purposes, represent much lower risk to the health of local people than has been thought about recently.